queer/that-goes-there/README.md

 ## but we already have ansible/salt/chef/puppet/etc

-needed a config management tool that could use ssh and agents as transports dynamically. also wanted to experiment with some ui/ux stuff.
+needed a config management tool that could use ssh and agents as transports dynamically. also wanted to experiment with some ui/ux stuff. also it's fun!

 ## todo